-- Disney After Hours is a little-known secret perk of visiting in the winter months.
-Guests will have a 3-hour experience in the Magic Kingdom that will feel like you have the park all to yourself.
-Twenty-five of the most popular attractions, along with character greetings, are available at this after-hours event, and the best part is you won't have to wait to ride fan favorites including Pirates of the Carribean and the Haunted Mansion.
+- Disney After Hours is a little-known secret perk of visiting in the winter months: Guests get a 3-hour exclusive experience in the Magic Kingdom.
+You'll feel like you have the park all to yourself, with 25 of the most popular attractions, along with character greetings, available at this after-hours event, and the best part is you won't have to wait to ride fan favorites including Pirates of the Carribean and the Haunted Mansion.

 February Travel Tips

 - Book your vacation for the first week of February if you want to avoid crowds.
 Attendance is typically low the first week, but it rises steadily throughout the month.
 President's Day crowds are expected to start the third week of February, so make sure to read up on the FastPass+ system before your trip to cut down on the ride lines.
 However, compared to the high season months of July and August, February is significantly less busy.